osa1/int-proj/Report.markdown

 ## Compilation with Idris (partial evaluation)

 Specializing Idris implementation of the interpreter is just a matter of adding some `[static]` annotations in interpreter functions.
-But it has the obvious
-problem: It loops in compile time for most programs.
+But adding parameters for tuning specializations is a lot more tricky.

 One might think that implementing a simple compilation like MetaOCaml implementation's `-parse-only` is easily possible by just adding `[static]` to